With reporting by Manon Verchot

-- Don't Be a Paper PusherWhen buying printer paper, look for recycled paper with a high percentage of post-consumer content and the minimum of chlorine bleaching.
-Even recycled paper gobbles up a great deal of energy, water, and chemical resources in its processing (toxic pulp slurry is the paper recycling industry's dirty secret).
-When using the real stuff, print on both sides of the page when appropriate and use misprints as notepaper.
-Try to choose printers and photocopiers that do double-sided printing.
+Don't be a paper pusherWhen buying printer paper, look for recycled paper with a high percentage of post-consumer content and as little chlorine bleaching as possible (even recycled paper gobbles up a great deal of energy, water and chemical resources).
+When using the real stuff, print on both sides of the page and use misprints as notepaper.
 If your office ships packages, reuse boxes and use shredded waste paper as packing material.

-- Redesign the WorkspaceGreening the space in which you work has almost limitless possibilities.
-Start with good furniture, good lighting, and good air.
-Furniture can be manufactured from recycled materials as well as recyclable.
+Redesign the workspaceStart with good furniture, good lighting and good air.
+Furniture can be manufactured from recycled materials.
 Herman-Miller and Steelcase are two groundbreaking companies that have adopted the Cradle-to-Cradle protocol for many of their office chairs.
-Incandescent bulbs can be replaced with compact fluorescents and there is an ever-growing selection of high-end LED desk lamps that use miniscule amounts of energy (see How to Green Your Lighting).
-Not only is natural daylight a free source of lighting for the office, it has been proven to improve worker productivity and satisfaction (as well as boost sales in retail settings).
+Incandescent bulbs can be replaced with compact fluorescents, and there is an ever-growing selection of high-end LED desk lamps that use miniscule amounts of energy (see How to Green Your Lighting).
+Not only is natural daylight a free source of lighting for the office, it can improve worker productivity and satisfaction (as well as boost sales in retail settings).
 Workspace air quality is also crucial.
-Good ventilation and low-VOC paints and materials (such as furniture and carpet) will keep employees healthy (look for How to Green Your Furniture coming soon).
+Good ventilation and low-VOC paints and materials (such as furniture and carpet) will keep employees healthy.

 Green Work: By the Numbers

-- Once: the number of times that most of the more than 25 billion cartons manufactured in the U.S. are used.
+- Once: the number of times most of the more than 25 billion cartons manufactured in the U.S. are used.